researchgate/react-intersection-observer/README.md

 potential problems implementing `observers` early on.
 If you miss the exception for some reason and ends up in production (prone to happen with dynamic children), this component will NOT unmount.
-Instead, it will gracefully catch the error so that you can do custom logging and report it.
+Instead, it will gracefully catch the error and re-render the children so that you can do custom logging and report it.
 For example:

 ```js
 import { Config } from '@researchgate/react-intersection-observer';